syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 The following are the limitations of GridCheckboxColumn:

-* Checkbox column does not support data operations such as sorting.
+* The checkbox column does not support data operations such as sorting.
-* Checkbox column does not support to add the stacked headers along with other columns.
+* The checkbox column does not support adding the stacked headers along with other columns.
-* Checkbox column will be excluded in exporting operations.
+* The checkbox column will be excluded in exporting operations.